Galapagos Diving Vacations

 It is here that you are likely to encounter some creatures that you may not have seen elsewhere, and may never see again.
 These include Galapagos sharks, sea lions, fur seals, penguins and marine iguanas.

 What is the best way to dive here?

 The Galapagos Islands are often visited by experienced divers who have dived in many other places and see the destination as something of a pinnacle in their diving careers.
 Serious minded divers, who wish to visit the best that the islands have to offer, favour an Ecuador liveaboard as the best means of exploring this amazing underwater landscape.
 Much of the most interesting and sought-after dive sites are remote and are around islands whose shores no tourists are permitted to visit on foot.

 Currents and sometimes cold water can make the diving more challenging and they are another reason why most divers on board Galapagos liveaboards have a reasonable amount of experience.

 Where is the best diving in the Galapagos Islands?

 It is beyond dispute that the islands of Darwin and Wolf, in the far north of the region, are the jewels in the diving crown of the Galapagos.
 Only liveaboards can access these sites.
 These islands are protected by the national park which prohibits land visits.
-There are other sites less remote from the main islands, and these too are visited as part of liveaboard schedules as well as being accessed by land-based diving operations.
+There are other sites less remote from the main islands, and these too are visited as part of liveaboard trip schedules as well as being accessed by land-based diving operations.

 Are all the liveaboards fully booked well in advance?

 There is a strictly controlled licence system which limits the size and number of Ecuador liveaboards given access to the islands.
 Strict environmental regulations have led to licences being revoked in the past.
-Space is therefore at a premium and booking longer in advance than other destinations is strongly recommended.
+Space is therefore at a premium and booking your vacation longer in advance than for other destinations is strongly recommended.